DragonRidersUnite/book/src/01-hello-dragon.md

 ## Screen Coordinates Explained

 Let's take a detour down Screen Coordinates Road.
 The `x` and `y` position are coordinates on the two-dimensional plane of the game window.
 Remember geometry?
 I barely do.
-But this is important, so don't doze off on me yet, we're only in the first chapter still!
+But this is important, so don't doze off on me yet.
+We're only still in the first chapter!

 ![diagram showing x, y axis with 0, 0 being in the bottom left and 1280, 720 being in the upper right](./img/c01-coords.png)

 DRGTK games are made up of a window that's 1280x720 pixels large.
 That's 1280 pixels wide and 720 pixels tall.
-The rectangle of the game screen is 921600 pixels, that's those two numbers multiplied.
+The rectangle of the game screen contains 921600 pixels, that's those two numbers multiplied.
 Each of those pixels has a coordinate on the plane.
 It makes it easy to refer to a specific pixel by using its `x` and `y` position.

 DRGTK starts 0, 0 in the lower left.
-So 1280, 720 would be the upper right. **Note:** this varies from most game engines and libraries and tools, but it's intentional to make it easier to think about gravity and the geometric 2D plane that is taught in mathematics.
+So 1280, 720 would be the upper right. **Note:** this varies from most game engines and libraries and tools, but it's intentional to make it easier to think about gravity and follows the geometric 2D plane that is taught in mathematics.

 It's important to keep coordinates in mind, as we'll be using them a lot when making our game.
-A major aspect of games is moving things on the screen, which we do by changing their coordinates on the plane.
+A major aspect of games is moving things on the screen, which we do by changing their coordinates on the screen.

 ## Our Own Hello

 Back to making the game.
-Okay, yeah, you changed a string and it changed what was rendered.
+Okay, yeah, you changed a string and it changed what was displayed.
 That's neat.
-But let's bump it up a notch.
+But let's hit reset and do it ourselves.

 I want you to delete the code in `mygame/app/main.rb`.
 Select it all and delete it.
 Yup, I know, the blank canvas is a challenge.
 But you need to start writing the code yourself in order to learn and build the muscle memory.
 So go ahead and type out each line below into your `main.rb`.